ace-design/git-merge-adv/merge-algorithms/MethodUnion/readme.md

-# Compressed Import Tree
+# MethodUnion

-* Works off structure of Abstract Import Tree.
+* Works off CompressedTree, additional features.
-* Tree strucutre is more compressed, to allow more focus on the end desired packages, instead of entire path.
-Less computation time.
+* Unions the methods and classes in code.
+Merges import the same way as CompressedTree.

 ### Future Development:
-* Improve accuracy of CompressedTree algorithm on existing case studies.
+* Add field declartion for classes.

 ### Execution: